-Nothing beats a good old brekkie burrito, except a low carb breakfast burritos that is!
+Nothing beats a good old brekkie burrito, except a keto breakfast burritos that is!

 They’re the perfect low carb breakfast to satiate all your cheesy, zesty, Mexican food cravings.
 Full of so much flavor, you’ll forget you’re sneaking in an extra serving of veggies (that’s right, we’re using cabbage for low carb tortillas here!).

 This is one of those low carb recipes we make in bulk for the workweek ahead… these low carb burritos are easy to reheat and SO EASY to eattt.
 Let’s do this!

 Looking for more keto breakfast?
 Check out my keto egg muffins, keto deviled eggs, or my crustless spinach quiche.

 What I Love About This Keto Breakfast Burritos Recipe

 - Breakfast burritos happen to be one of my top 5 favorite foods, and these keto breakfast burritos recipe satiate all my cravings.
 Full of cheese goodness, protein, and salsa.

 - Cabbage is so mild in flavor, you’ll hardly know it’s there, other than the fact that it keeps all our delicious ingredients in the right place.

 - EASY to make!
 Get this cabbage hack down, because you’ll want to do this with all sorts of recipes.

 - Great for meal prep... you know how tortillas get soggy?
 Cabbage doesn’t!